 by Tracy Johnson

-Hard work and innovation are critical, and Taylor has developed an influential presence through her strong work ethic, but has also been smart.
+Hard work and innovation are at the heart of success in any field, and this is no exception.
+Taylor has developed an influential presence through an amazing work ethic.

 Here’s what you can adapt from her example to energize your show.

 Taylor is no stranger to collaboration, and she took it to a whole new level on Bad Blood.
 The video features Kendrick Lamar, Jessica Alba, Lena Dunham, Lily Aldridge, and Selena Gomez.